 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a virus that causes inflammation of the small intestine.
 The infection can prevent your child's body from absorbing water and nutrients from food.
-Rotavirus is most common in children younger than 5 years.
+This can cause severe dehydration.
 Rotavirus can spread through coughing, food or water, or contact with the bowel movement of an infected person.
 Rotavirus can remain on objects, such as clothes or toys, for many days.
 The infection can spread when someone touches an infected object.

 Common signs and symptoms:

-Symptoms usually begin 1 to 3 days after a person becomes infected with rotavirus.
+Symptoms usually begin 1 to 3 days after infection.
 The rotavirus infection can be spread 2 days before symptoms start, and up to 10 days after.
 Symptoms normally last from 3 to 8 days and may include more than one of the following:

 - Nausea, vomiting, and abdominal pain

 - Severe, watery diarrhea that usually starts 1 to 2 days after a fever and vomiting

 Call your local emergency number (911 in the US) if:

 - Your child's body seems floppy and weak, or he or she does not respond to you at all.

 - Your child has trouble breathing or his or her heartbeat is faster than usual.